German torpedo boats of World War II: 1944 Type

 The 1944 Type Fleet torpedo boats were planned after a radical change in torpedo boat tactics.
 They were designed to be able to operate with other fleet units in the North Atlantic.
 This class had the main focus of armament changed to anti-aircraft artillery.
 Therefore, the main armament were four 10.5 cm flak guns, plus an increased number of smaller antiaircraft guns, but those ships kept the torpedo and mine laying abilities of their predecessors.
 To enable those ships for ocean operations, their range had to be dramatically enlarged.
 As a technical innovation, all auxiliary machinery were electrical powered instead of the usual steam powered ones.
 Nine vessels were planned, again all at Schichau, Elbing; these were unnamed, but numbered T52 to T60.
 All were cancelled before being laid down.

 Torpedoboot Ausland

 The Torpedoboot Ausland ("foreign torpedo boats") were small destroyers or large torpedo boats captured by Nazi Germany and incorporated into the Kriegsmarine.
 They were assigned a number prefixed with "TA".
-They were numbered from TA1 to TA47; some never entered service for one reason or another.
-Additionally, some small destroyers and torpedo boats captured from Norway and Denmark were given names instead of TA prefixes.
+They were numbered from TA1 to TA49, with TA7 being assigned twice to two different ships; some never entered service for one reason or another.
+Additionally, 5 small destroyers captured from Norway were given names instead of TA prefixes.

+In addition to these, Germans also captured 15 small coastal torpedo boats from Norway and mostly used them as patrol boats (vorpostenboote) or harbor defense boats (hafenschutzboote), but one of them, the former HNoMS Kjell, was designated as a "coastal torpedo boat" KT1.
+Denmark was forced to sell six of their disarmed torpedo boats to the Germans in 1941, who used them as "foreign torpedo recovery boats" TFA1-6 (torpedofangboote ausland) rather than proper torpedo boats.
+Similarly, the former WW1 German small torpedo boats A20 and A42, which had been transferred to Belgium after the war, were re-captured in 1940, and served in auxiliary roles alongside 2 captured Dutch torpedo boats G2 and G16, and 7 more Danish boats captured or raised after scuttling in August 1943 (Hvalrossen, Makrellen, Sælen, Søhunden, Nordkaperen, Haien and Narhvalen).